kpn/py-timeexecution/README.md

 be useful for cases where you would like to add a column to the metric based on the response of the wrapped function.

-A hook will always get 3 arguments:
+### Simple callable hook

+A function which is called after calling the decorated function and before sending the metrics.
+It receives the following arguments:

-* `response` - The returned value of the wrapped function
+* `response`: the returned value of the wrapped function
-* `exception` - The raised exception of the wrapped function
+* `exception`: exception raised the wrapped function, if any
-* `metric` - A dict containing the data to be send to the backend
+* `metric`: a dictionary containing the data to be sent to the backend
+* `func`: the decorated function itself
-* `func_args` - Original args received by the wrapped function.
+* `func_args`: original args received by the wrapped function.
-* `func_kwargs` - Original kwargs received by the wrapped function.
+* `func_kwargs`: original kwargs received by the wrapped function.

 From within a hook you can change the `name` if you want the metrics to be split into multiple series.